Camp & Class Registration FAQ

 We ask that at a minimum, all participants must be comfortable in the water.
 Sail Sand Point requires that all participants wear a lifejacket while on the water at all times.
 Youth Camp participants participate in a swim check on the first day, Adult Class participants do not.

 - On the first day of all youth camps (except for Mommy/Daddy and Me), instructors will conduct swim checks and capsize drills for all participants.
-The swim check consists of swimming a minimum of 20 feet without a life jacket, briefly treading water, and then putting on a life jacket in the water (note: Junior Opti participants will keep their life jacket on for the duration of the swim check).
+The swim check consists of entering the water while wearing a lifejacket, removing the lifejacket, briefly treading water, swimming a minimum of 20 feet, and then exiting the water. (note: Junior Opti participants will keep their life jacket on for the duration of the swim check).

 Do you have classes that are just for women and girls?